 However, it was discovered that performance did not improve and often decreased by moving effect processing from CPU threads to GPU threads using OpenCL.

-To be able to isolate the problem and to optimize the application, I used Intel® Visual Computing Developer Tools available as free downloads at the Intel® Visual Computing Source.
+To be able to isolate the problem and to optimize the application, I used Intel® Visual Computing Developer Tools available as free downloads from the Intel® Developer Zone.
 Intel® Media SDK was used for hardware accelerated video encoding with the Intel Quick Sync Video.
 The Intel® SDK for OpenCL* Applications was used for OpenCL application development.
 For media and graphics optimization, I used the Intel® Graphics Performance Analyzers (Intel® GPA).

 First, it was noted that the most obvious difference between workloads that showed OpenCL benefits and the workload that showed performance degradation was that video in the latter was being encoded to AVC video (H.264/MPEG4 Part 10) using Intel Quick Sync Video.
 It was also noted that if Intel® Quick Sync Video was not used, application performance was substantially lower, but moving some effect processing from CPU threads to the GPU would increase performance in that case-though not to an extent that exceeded performance with Intel Quick Sync Video.